einnovator/einnovator-cli/README.md

 Some command are general purpose and are implemented by `Generic`.
 This `CommandRunner` deletes execution of commands to other runners based on flags on commands.
 The following commands are considered general purpose:

 - ls --- List resources (Spaces by default; implemented by Devops)
 - kill --- Kill workloads (Deployments by default; implemented by Devops)

 ## Extending the CLI

 Each service is supported by implementing a `CommandRunner`, typically by extending `CommandRunnerBase`.
-Each service as name returned by method `CommandRunner.getName()`.
+Each runner as a unique name returned by method `CommandRunner.getName()`.
+To register a  `CommandRunner` add in in the list returned by method `AppConfig.getAllRunners`.

 Method `CommandRunner.init` is called to initialize the runner.
 Method `CommandRunner.run` is called to run a command.
 Parameters `type` and `op`, represent the first and second arguments in the command-line.
 The remaining arcuments are passed in parameter `args`.